wp-plugins/table-of-contents-generator/readme.txt

 == Description ==

 Generates an ordered list by scanning a Page's content's headings (H1 - H6).
 Placed within a Page using [TOC].

+The <a href="http://www.wptoc.co.uk">Pro edition</a> contains more features and is backed by support from the developer.

 == Installation ==